AdobeDocs/workfront.en/help/quicksilver/wf-api/doc-wbhks-api/docu-webhook-api.md

 OAuth2 allows Workfront to make authorized API calls to a webhook provider on behalf of a user.
 Before doing so, the user must connect their external document provider account to Workfront and grant Workfront

 access to act on their behalf.
 This handshaking process only happens once for each user.
-Here’s how it works:
+Here's how it works:

 1. The user begins connecting the webhook integration to their account.
 Currently, this is done by&nbsp;clicking the “Add Document” dropdown > “Add Service” > Custom integration name.
 1. Workfront navigates the user the Authentication URL, which may prompt the user to login to the&nbsp;external document provider.
 This page is hosted by the webhook provider or the external document management system.
 When doing so Workfront adds a “state” parameter to the Authentication URL.
 This value must be passed back to Workfront by appending the same value to the Workfront Return URI in the step below.
-1. After logging to the external system (or if the user is already logged in), the user is taken to an&nbsp;“Authentication” page, which explains that Workfront is requesting access to perform a set of actions on the user’s behalf.
+1. After logging to the external system (or if the user is already logged in), the user is taken to an&nbsp;“Authentication” page, which explains that Workfront is requesting access to perform a set of actions on the user's behalf.
 1. If the user clicks the “Allow” button, the browser will redirect to the Workfront Redirect URI , adding “code=`<code>`” to the querystring.
 Per the OAuth2 spec, this token is short lived.
 The querystring must also have the following, “state=`<sent_by_workfront>`”.
 1. Workfront processes this request and makes an API call to the Token Endpoint URL with the&nbsp;authorization code.
 1. The Token Endpoint URL returns a refresh token and access token.